smlisk0630/readme-generator/README.md

 ## Link to Deployed Application
 This application can be found at https://smlisk0630.github.io/readme-generator/.
 ## Table of Contents
-Installation,User Stories,Usage,Credits,Features,Contributing,Tests
+Installation,User Stories,Usage,Credits
 ## Installation
 To install, run npm install.
 ## User Stories
 [screenshots]
 ## Usage
-To generate a professional README file.
+To generate a professional-quality README file.
 ## Credits
-UNC Coding Bootcamp
+UNc Coding Bootcamp
 ## Features
 N/A
 ## Contributors